 It’s not so long ago that the GDPR regulation came into effect and required adjustments to your website.
 So we wouldn’t blame you for thinking “EU must be kidding, not again?”
-But there are some clear advantages to this new regulation, not just for consumers but sellers too!
+But there are some clear advantages to this new regulation, not just for consumers but for online sellers too.

-In this article, we’ll explain why this regulation is important for your website, what the advantages are for e-commerce, and the features Jimdo is adding to make sure the shop system complies with this new regulation.
+In this article, we’ll explain why this regulation is important for your website, what the advantages are for e-commerce, and what Jimdo is doing to make sure the online store system complies with this new regulation.

-In this article, we introduce you to the new developments that Jimdo has added to help make your Jimdo website compatible with the geo-blocking (or geoblocking) regulation.
+In this article, we introduce you to the new developments with the geo-blocking (or geoblocking) regulation in the EU.
 Please note that this article does not constitute legal advice.
 Should you have any specific questions regarding your website or the regulation, we encourage you to contact a legal expert.

 Topics we’ll cover:

 What does the geo-blocking regulation mean for me?

 If your online shop is based in the EU, the new geo-blocking regulation will affect you.
 To sum it up, in most cases you’re legally obliged to sell (but not deliver) to customers from EU member states.

 This also means that all your online forms have to be compatible with placing an order from anywhere in the EU.